VinEckSie/VinEckSie/README.md

 <br/>

 ## 🎯 My Vision

-- 🛡️ I build secure, production-grade Rust tools for monitoring and cryptography.
+-  I build robust cryptography tools in Rust, with a strong focus on security, performance, and real-world usability.
-- 🧰 I focus on CLI products that solve real problems for devs and ops.
+-  I'm naturally drawn to domains like aerospace, defense, decentralized systems, and healthcare — where reliability isn't optional.
-- 📚 I teach through Fearless in Rust and give back by sharing what I learn.
+  -  Through Sealed in Rust and Fearless in Rust, I teach what I learn and help others build confidently with Rust.

 ![Commits This Year](https://img.shields.io/badge/Commits_This_Year-207-informational?style=flat&logo=github)